hbahadirsahin/nlp-experiments-in-pytorch/README.md

 # README

+## An Up-to-date Announcement (14-12-2018)

+- Test results are updated slowly due to my laziness + lack of free computational resources (I can't leave my personal computer for training 7/24.
+I have daily quests to do in Guild Wars, lands to conquer in Total Warhammer 2, and trailers to deliver in Euro Truck Sim =)).
+- Additionally, due to some personal life issues (work related), repository updates will decrease for the following 3 weeks.
+But, I'll be back with a Transformer code that can generate texts, answer multiple choice questions, etc (which are already explained in various transformer papers).
+Obviously, the transformer code that I will add here will be able to categorize any Turkish/English sentence/document, too (nope, I didn't forget NER, but I'd rather ignore CRF part for a while).

 ## Intro

 Finally, I decided to do my all machine learning, NLP stuff by using PyTorch.
 The reason is simple actually, I like it more than Tensorflow =)